How To Romance Yourself Around Europe

 I am sure you’re not surprised that Italy figures so prominently on this list.
 It’s one hell of a romantic country and I found myself called back by that seductive temptress four times last year!

-Hiking through the charming and quaint Alpe Di Siusi not only helps you work off the pounds gained by indulging on all of that Tyrolean cooking, but is a great way to experience the romance and allure of the Italian Alps.
+Hiking through the charming and quaint Alpe Di Siusi not only helps you work off the pounds gained by indulging in all of that Tyrolean cooking but is a great way to experience the romance and allure of the Italian Alps.

-The very first picture featured in this post was snapped by a friend as I was staring out into the vividly coloured Lisbon sunset.
+The very first picture featured in this post was snapped by a friend as I was staring out into the vividly colored Lisbon sunset.

 7) Have Dinner at Belga Queen in Brussels

-Ladies, if you want to feel like a queen for the day than romance yourself and have dinner at Belga Queen in Brussels.
-This swanky designer restaurant set in a historical property takes pride in using only locally supplied ingredients in all of their dishes.
+Ladies, if you want to feel like a queen for the day then romance yourself and have dinner at Belga Queen in Brussels.
+This swanky designer restaurant set in a historical property takes pride in using only locally supplied ingredients in all of its dishes.
 If you really want to feel like you’re living large, you can enjoy their oyster bar and cigar lounge too.

 8) Ride a donkey through the mountains in Umbria

-Forget for a moment that donkeys don’t smell very nice or that they have a mind of their own and stop to eat grass whenever they feel like (as did my steed Daphne here).
+This one may not feel like one of the most romantic places in Europe.
+But please, forget for a moment that donkeys don’t smell very nice or that they have a mind of their own and stop to eat grass whenever they feel like it (as did my “steed” Daphne here).

-Imagine riding a donkey in Umbria’s Monti Sibillini National Park through Castelluccio plateau, sitting at 1500 meters above sea level.
-The landscape is stark, dramatic, lonely and surreal and you feel as if you’re the only person on the planet.
+Imagine riding a donkey in Umbria’s Monti Sibillini National Park through the Castelluccio plateau, sitting at 1500 meters above sea level.
+The landscape is stark, dramatic, lonely, and surreal and you feel as if you’re the only person on the planet.

 I watched these amazing young men and women perform in Umbria last year at a resort just outside of Assisi.